 County Business Patterns (CBP), Current Employment Statistics (CES), Display of the products produced in an industry, Occupational Staffing Pattern (from OES data) for each 3/4 digit NAICS, with reveal of the DOTs associated with the SOCs reported by employers in that NAICS

 - Work History - Easy entry by DOT Code or title.
 Review full description to be sure.
 Adjust Combination Work fields to add/drop unknown skill sets.
-This helps to minimize inappropriate occupational suggestions.
+This helps to minimize inappropriate occupational search suggestions.

 - TSS Transferable Skills Searches using RFC and Work Fields & MPSMS: 4 levels of Same/Similar Transferability: Direct, Good, Fair and Potential.